 After reading the descriptions below, please return to the Advising Questionnaire to list which seminars interest you the most.
 For an explanation of the ESP general education codes at the end of each description, please refer to the Education through Skills and Perspectives link.
 Please note that the meeting time for all seminars is Tuesday and Thursday from 10:30-12:00.

 This seminar examines the earliest history of Christianity, from its origins as a small, persecuted religion in first century Palestine to its acceptance by the Roman state in the reign of Constantine.
 The seminar begins with an attempt to understand Jesus—and the writings about Jesus—in their historical context: What can we know about Jesus, his followers, and their beliefs?
 How did these beliefs become codified into Christian orthodoxy, and what beliefs (and scriptures) were rejected?
-How did the early Christians create an organized framework for their beliefs—a church—and how did they codify what it meant to be a Christian? (r, PRE)
+How did the early Christians create an organized framework for their beliefs—a church—and how did they codify what it meant to be a Christian? (f, x, r, PRE)

-Instructor: Professor Sulkin
+Instructor: Professor Gerber-Stroh

-Student Success Leader: Alex Pell
+Student Success Leader: Caileigh Bravo

 This class works from the premise that "knowledge is power" to the conclusion that self-knowledge leads to personal and community empowerment.
 Reading from a feminist perspective, we’ll think about how literature helps us better understand ourselves and our communities.
 Course texts include fairy tales, stories, essays, and novels by authors such as Margaret Atwood, Eve Ensler, Charlotte Perkins Gilman, Barbara Kingsolver, Robin McKinley, and Peggy Vincent.
 This is a seminar for women who love to read and write, who are interested in learning more about how the physical intersects with the emotional, intellectual, and spiritual, and who are open to thinking about the ways they are shaped by and can shape their communities.
-Students will develop their skills as writers and thinkers, participate in experiential workshops, and become part of a community of women committed to supporting and challenging each other. (o, r, AES)
+Students will develop their skills as writers and thinkers, participate in experiential workshops, and become part of a community of women committed to supporting and challenging each other. (f, x, r, AES)